 where $H=ic \Gamma_0 (\mathbf{\Gamma} \cdot \mathbf{p})$ is the Hamiltonian, $c=1/(\varepsilon_0 \mu_0)^{1/2}$ is the speed of light in vacuum,

 $I_3$ is the 3-by-3 unit matrix, and $\mathbf{p}=-i \hbar \nabla$ is the momentum operator.
 The matrices $\Gamma_0$ and $\mathbf{\Gamma}$ are all Hermitian and have the following properties,

 Eq. (\ref{DLE}) is a Dirac-like equation \cite{Barn14}.
 Here there is one peculiar feature that does not usually occur in quantum mechanics.
 This is that apart from satisfying the equation of motion (\ref{DLE}), the wavefunction has to satisfy Eq. (\ref{RQC}).
-From this equation it follows that $H^2 =c^2 p^2$, indicating that no photon state can have $p=0$ \cite{Darw}.
+From this equation it follows that $H^2 =c^2 p^2$, indicating that a photon with nonzero energy \cite{Darw} cannot have vanishing momentum.